 \subsection{Learning Rate Scheduling}

-In both the Vanilla Kalman and the Kalman Dynamics algorithms, the update equation for the state estimate needs $L_\text{min}$ (see \eg, eq.~\eqref{eq:vanillakalman_update}).
-This term can be in many cases set to $0$, when we believe that this value can be achieved (\eg, in some image classification problems).
-Also, we have the option to change $L_\text{min}$ progressively with the iteration time $k$.
-For instance, we could set $L_\text{min} = (1-\epsilon)L_{S_k}(x_k)$.
-By substituting this term in eq.~\eqref{eq:vanillakalman_update} we obtain a learning rate that is $\epsilon$ times the learning rate with $L_\text{min} = 0$.
-By varying $\epsilon$ over the iteration time, we thus can define a learning rate schedule as in current SGD implementations \cite{goffin1977lrschedule, loshchilov_ICLR17SGDR}.
-Notice, however, the very different interpretation of the schedule in the case of KaFiStO, where we are gradually decreasing the target expected risk.
+In both the KOALA-V and the KOALA-M algorithms, the update equation for the state estimate needs $\hat L^\text{target}_{k}$ (see \eg, eq.~\eqref{eq:vanillakalman_update}).
+Thanks to Theorem~\ref{thm:convergence1} (see next section), we have the option to change $\hat L^\text{target}_{k}$ progressively with the iteration time $k$.
+For instance, we could set $\hat L^\text{target}_{k} = (1-\varepsilon_k)\hat L_{k}(x_k)$, for some choice of the sequence $\varepsilon_k$.
+Using this term is equivalent to setting $\hat L_k^\text{target} = 0$ and scaling the learning rate by $\varepsilon_k$ in eq.~\eqref{eq:vanillakalman_update}, as in many SGD implementations \cite{goffin1977lrschedule, loshchilov_ICLR17SGDR}.
+Notice the very different interpretation of the schedule in the case of KOALA, where we gradually decrease the target risk.